packfire-archived/books/starter-guide.md

 **Mac / Linux:**

     $ cd packfire
-    $ chmod +x packfire.sh
+    $ sh packfire.sh
-    $ ./packfire.sh

 **Windows:**

     > cd packfire
     > packfire

 The help screen will show the commands to run installation of the framework or creation of an application.
-Using the `-i` and `-c` commands will help you to install the framework and create an application instance respectively.
+Using the `-i` and `-c` arguments, the script will help you to install the framework or create an application instance respectively.

 **Note** that the CLI requires PHP to run: remember to set PHP to your PATH environment variable.